banner logo

 Natural Lichtenberg figures - fulgurites, natural tattoos, and fractal lightning

-Occasionally, nature creates "fossilized lightning".
-Called fulgurites, these are hollow, glass-lined tubes that are formed when the powerful electrical current from a lightning strike creates underground discharge channels within poorly-conducting sandy or sandy-clay soils.
-The intensely hot channels from the lightning arc melt the surrounding sand and soil particles to form glassy tubes.
+Occasionally, nature creates also "fossilized lightning", called fulgurites (from the Latin word "fulgur", or lightning).
+These are hollow, glass-lined tubes that are formed when the powerful electrical current from a lightning strike creates underground discharge channels within poorly-conducting sandy or sandy-clay soils.
+The intense heat from the arc-like channels melts the surrounding sand and soil particles, forming hollow glassy tubes in the soil.
 Larger fulgurites often exhibit fractal characteristics as they split into smaller diameter root-like branches at further distances from the site of the main strike.

 Fulgurite

-Lichtenberg figures, sometimes called "lightning flowers" or "skin feathering", sometimes form beneath the skin of unfortunate humans who have been struck by lightning.
+Lichtenberg figures, sometimes called "lightning flowers" or "skin feathering", often form beneath the skin of unfortunate humans who have been struck by lightning.

 The victim often has one or more reddish radiating feathery patterns that branch outward from the entry and exit points of the strike.
-Here is an example of an electrical tattoo from a lucky lightning survivor:
+Here's an example of an electrical tattoo from a lucky lightning survivor:

 Human Lichtenberg Figure